Induction of labour

 - What if my induction fails?

 Induction means having your labour started artificially with medication at the hospital.
 It seems to be one of the most worrisome and controversial procedures offered in the world of maternity care, and yet around 1 in 5 births in the UK will follow an induction of labour.
 This figure is a source of frustration to some, but if you are anticipating an induction, hopefully you can take comfort in the fact that it is a very common process that staff are used to managing, and the majority of them go according to plan.

-Sometimes induction of labour is done because there is solid proof that doing so will protect mothers, such as those with or pre-eclampsia, and their babies from harm.
+Sometimes induction of labour is done because there is solid proof that doing so will protect mothers, such as those with gestational diabetes or pre-eclampsia, and their babies from harm.
 Sometimes it is done on the balance of risk, and your doctor is offering it rather than recommending it (for instance, if your pregnancy has lasted beyond 41 weeks).